absorbX/Emotional-Analyzer/README.md

-# Detecting_Expression
+# Emotional-Analyzer
-A program to recognize facial expressions
+A program to recognize facial expressions and analyze emotions